GaetanLepage/phd-manuscript/head/acknowledgements.typ

 Our reading group sessions offered great opportunities to explore cutting-edge research.
 Everyone was encouraged to ask questions and share their views, creating a supportive and enriching atmosphere.
 I was grateful to share my successes, failures, and doubts with my teammates, who were always keen to offer their support.
-Some of my fondest memories come from our daily meals at the "Champ de l'Étoile", enjoying Patrick's desserts, our coffee breaks, and many excursions.
+Some of my fondest memories come from our daily meals at the _"Champ de l'Étoile"_ enjoying Patrick's desserts, our coffee breaks, and many excursions.

 Xiaoyu Lin started her PhD at the same time as I did.
 I have rarely known someone as exceptionally hard-working and dedicated.